Comparator automata in quantitative verification: Discounted-sum comparator

-\end{cor} \begin{proof} Since size of DS-comparator is polynomial w.r.t. to upper bound $\mu$, when represented in unary, (Theorem~\ref{thm:Construction}), DS-inclusion is $\cc{PSPACE}$ in size of input weighted $\omega$-automata and $\mu$ (Theorem~\ref{thrm:RegularComplexity}). \end{proof} Not only does this result improve upon the previously known upper bound of $\cc{EXPTIME}$ but it also closes the gap between upper and lower bounds for DS-inclusion.
+Not only does this result improve upon the previously known upper bound of $\cc{EXPTIME}$ but it also closes the gap between upper and lower bounds for DS-inclusion.
+Note, however, if the numbers are represented in binary, then the comparator-based algorithm will incur prohibitively large overhead since the size of the comparator will be exponential in $\mu$.

+We observe the algorithmic benefits of comparator-based solutions.
 The earlier known \cct{EXPTIME} upper bound in complexity is based on an exponential determinization construction (subset construction) combined with arithmetical reasoning~\cite{boker2014exact,chatterjee2010quantitative}.
 We observe that the determinization construction can be performed on-the-fly in $\cc{PSPACE}$.
 To perform, however, the arithmetical reasoning on-the-fly in \cct{PSPACE} would require essentially using the same bit-level ($(x,c)$-state) techniques that we have used to construct DS-comparator.
+This point is corroborated in empirical evaluations where comparator-based approach comprehensively outperforms the determinization-based approach~\cite{bansal2018automata}.
+The performance of comparator-based approach has further been improved using additional language-theoretic properties of DS comparators, namely their safety and co-safety properties~\cite{bansal2019safety}.